dariakussovska/heterogeneitywm/README.md

 # Data extraction

 In order to extact data for main analysis, you can use the code 1_data_extraction.
 Note that this is not needed for you to recreate all analyses and figures, as Excel sheets for main analyses will be provided as part of every code for main/supplementary analysis figure.

+# Important - Install dependencies

+Since some of the analyses were done in Excel, download the following files to make sure that everything runs smootly with your codes:

+new_trial_info.xlsx
+new_trial_final.xlsx
+brain_regions_cleaned.xlsx
+Cell_Metrics.xlsx